 - ACC, Car Park 1

 - ACC, Transit Plaza

 Hilton, Lower Level, Tour Lounge

 - May I bring a guest?

 Your badge allows NAMM Show access for you only and badges are NOT transferable as they are checked with a government issued ID (passport, driver’s license) at the entrance to the NAMM Show exhibit halls.
 In addition, all non-member attendees must be 18 years of age or older.

 - What should I bring with me?

-You should bring the following with you to The NAMM Show: comfortable shoes, as there as literally “miles” of exhibits; a printed copy of your emailed badge confirmation; and photo identification – this will be required at every entrance.
+You should bring the following with you to The NAMM Show: comfortable shoes, as there are literally “miles” of exhibits; a printed copy of your emailed badge confirmation; and photo identification – this will be required at every entrance.